 The leader-wethers are easily spooked and will run away from a human being until they are cornered.
 Then they become calm, unlike other sheep which will try to run away even if they are cornered or held by their horns.

-This leader-ewe was not backing away from opposition.
+This leader-ewe was not backing away from the opposition.
 One has to admire such beautiful animals.

 I regret not buying something at the Study Centre.
 When I visited I was thinking that I don't need anything, but next time I will buy some woollen socks for sure.
 And some jewellery.